mathias/riffraffle/README.md

 **Warning**: Uploading a new CSV will wipe out all Ticket data!

-Navigate to http://riffraffle-staging.herokuapp.com/import after logging in, and upload the Tito Master Orders CSV.
+Navigate to http://riffraffle-staging.herokuapp.com/import (log in required), and upload the Tito Master Orders CSV.

 ## License